vree-sdk/documentation/docs/user-interface.md

 ![Alt](/images/user-interface/overview.png "User interface overview.")

 The left side displays a list of currently `Connected Players` (figure above - 1).
 The list is automatically updated whenever a player connects.
-For each player, the `name`, `suit`, `gloves` and `player field` are displayed.
+For each player, the `name`, `body controller`, `hand controller` and `player field` are displayed.
 Next to each of those, the battery level is shown if the battery level is under 20%.
 The battery icon next to the player name corresponds with the battery level of the client device.

 The `Calibrate` and `Recenter` buttons are activated when one or multiple players are selected from the `Connected Players` list (figure above - 2).
 The calibrate button starts the calibration process and the recenter button sets the position of the player back to the selected `player field` defined in the [VRee Settings](/vree-settings).